 Books for Conservators and Museum Professionals

-Preserve, Protect, and Defend: A Practical Guide to the Care of Collections is an essential text for museum professionals, volunteers and consultants across a wide range of responsibilities: curators, registrars, collections managers, archivists, museum administrators, museum educators, conservators, art historians, operations staff, designers, engineers, architects, building contractors, suppliers, security specialists, and pest control experts.
+Preserve, Protect, and Defend: A Practical Guide to the Care of Collections is an essential Book for museum professionals, volunteers and consultants across a wide range of responsibilities: curators, registrars, collections managers, archivists, museum administrators, museum educators, museum conservators, art historians, operations staff, designers, engineers, architects, building contractors, suppliers, security specialists, and pest control experts.

 #Collections care #Historic preservation

 Conservation Treatment Methodology presents a systematic approach to decision-making for conservation treatments.
 The methodology is applicable to all cultural property, independent of object type or material, and its use will enable conservators to be more confident in their treatment decisions.

 It is an important book for historic art conservation and preservation specialists,

 Guide to Environmental Protection of Collections Book is for anyone who cares for or about collections of art, historical artifacts or any other kind of cultural material or for natural history collections.
 It is written for those with no technical background who find themselves having to make decisions concerning the physical care of those collections.